-Norovirus is a virus that's a common cause of infectious gastroenteritis that results in diarrhoea and vomiting.
-Since it's most common during the winter months, norovirus is sometimes known as the winter vomiting disease, but infections can occur at any time of year.
+Norovirus is a common cause of infectious gastroenteritis that results in diarrhoea and vomiting.
+As it's most common during the winter months, norovirus is sometimes known as the winter vomiting bug, but infections can occur at any time of year.

 Norovirus is very easily spread from one person to another.
 Outbreaks of norovirus where more than two people are infected can commonly occur where people are in close contact with one another for long periods of time, in situations such as:

 - care homes